casper-network/docs-redux/condor/migration-guide.md

 ### 2. Transaction Formats

+**Transactions in Casper 2.0**

+Transactions are a higher-order concept that encapsulate both **Deploys** and **V1 transactions**.

+A **Transaction** is a polymorphic data structure that, for now, can be either:
+- A **Deploy**, which remains compliant with the **1.x definition**.
+- A **TransactionV1**, representing the new type of transaction, introduced alongside the `Deploy` type.

+Secondly, Casper 2.0 includes new methods, renamed methods and methods with a change in response format.

+At the same time, Casper 1.x deploys will continue to be accepted by Casper 2.0, hence if your entire integration comprises only the submission of Deploys (such as transfers in and out of accounts), you may want to take into account the below considerations prior to Mainnet activation of Casper 2.0.

 - The new transaction format provides more efficient processing and additional features.
 - Exchanges must adapt new transaction formats.